-Book Review Preliminary Sheet [5 %]: One page [2 maximum] indicating your general awareness of the book, and highlighting the main issues that you intend to pursue in your Review.
+Book Review Preliminary Sheet [5%]: One page [2 maximum] indicating your general awareness of the book, and highlighting the main issues that you intend to pursue in your Review.
 The single page should be in proper English, which will be given significant attention in grading.
-Marking of this sheet will, hopefully, help result in a more focussed and precisely written Book Review.
+Marking of this sheet will, hopefully, help result in a more focused and precisely written Book Review.
 DUE: see above; in class.
 Given the brevity of this assignment, no extensions.
 The sheets will be graded as quickly as possible to aid "feedback."

-Book Review with Course Commentary + Turnitin [40%]:
+Book Review with Course Commentary + Turnitin [40%] :

-Eight pages double spaced - see extensive "FORMAT" details below Due Date: see above: in class.
+Eight pages double spaced - see extensive "FORMAT" notes below Due Date: see above; in class.

 If, for good reason, you find yourself forced to hand in the paper late, consult with me IN ADVANCE.
 Late papers potentially subject to penalty of 5 % per day including weekends.
 Papers more than two weeks late will not be graded.
-The paper remains "late" if you do not submit the paper to TURNITIN by the same date!
-You can access Turnitin via the Course [webct] website.
-Papers not submitted to TURNITIN will NOT be returned until that requirement is satisfied.